Peripheral Vision: Bell Labs, the S-C 4020, and the Origins of Computer Art (Platform Studies)

 - Before ordering any product, please make sure the product technically fulfills your need and contains no illegal ingredients (e.g., wine, alcohol, pig, pork, animal-based gelatin, etc.) or contents.

-- For technical support or manufacturer's warranty of the products found on shoppingbag.pk, you can contact directly with the original manufacturer or visit their website.
+- We are not technical persons.
+For technical support or manufacturer's warranty of the products found on shoppingbag.pk, you can contact directly with the original manufacturer or visit their website.

 - We are your importer of goods from the USA, UK, China, Russia, etc., and will not provide any technical support, product warranty, or quality check.